The Natural History Highlights of Trinidad and Tobago

 Full Itinerary

 Fly to Port of Spain, Trinidad.
 Met on arrival and transfer to Asa Wright Nature Centre.
 The afternoon is at leisure to enjoy the plethora of bird species found in the vicinity of the lodge.
-Over 400 species of birds, 108 mammals, 55 reptiles, 25 amphibians and more than 600 butterflies have been recorded in the area near to the lodge.
+Over 400 species of birds, 108 mammals, 55 reptiles, 25 amphibians and more than 600 butterflies have been recorded on Trinidad.
 The famous verandah at Asa Wright overlooks many hummingbird and fruit feeders which are great for bird photography or just observation.

 Staying at Asa Wright Nature Centre.
 Includes In-flight Meals.